Royal assent (Ireland): Abolition of withhold and reserve powers

-Abolition of the Royal Assent
+Abolition of royal assent

-The procedure of Royal Assent was abolished by the Constitution (Amendment No. 27) Act 1936, which Act was itself the last to receive the Royal Assent.
-The new Act amended the Constitution so that the Ceann Comhairle (speaker of Dáil Éireann) would sign bills into once passed by the House.
+The procedure of royal assent was abolished by the Constitution (Amendment No. 27) Act 1936, which Act was itself the last to receive royal assent.
+The new Act amended the Constitution so that the Ceann Comhairle (speaker of Dáil Éireann) would sign bills into law once passed by the House.
+All references to the office of Governor-General were eliminated entirely from the Constitution by the Act.
 Under the new 1937 Constitution of Ireland (Bunreacht na hÉireann), which came into force almost exactly one year later, the role of signing bills into law was given to the President of Ireland.